AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_CiscoRouter.rst

    The following is a sample configuration based on the site2cloud configuration above.
    |image4|

-4. configure the Cisco router as follows: a.Apply the following IOS configuration to your router:
+4. Apply the following IOS configuration to your router:

    |image5|
     Note: The tunnel IP addresses are configured accordingly with the configuration file downloaded from above.